miishra/miishra.github.io/_posts/2021-7-23-Emulate-WiFi.md

 ---
 layout: post
-title: Public wireless packets anonymously hurt you
+title: Record-and-replay to emulate WiFi
 ---

 With growing privacy concerns over the last decade, two of the most notable wireless technologies – i.e.,